What is BeachLive?

 What do the alerts mean?

-An 'amber' alert is triggered when an overflow event occurs which could significantly affect bathing water quality, this is when an overflow operates for more than a specified duration in a rolling 12 hour period.
+An alert is triggered when an overflow event occurs which could significantly affect bathing water quality, this is when an overflow operates for more than a specified duration in a rolling 12 hour period.

 The specified duration at each bathing water is based upon Environment Agency's assessments of significant flow and has been agreed with key partners including Surfers Against Sewage.
 They may differ at each bathing water due to the position, length and diameter of the overflows and other local factors.

-'Maintenance' symbols will appear when monitors are being checked or repaired.
+We also advise when monitors are being checked or repaired.